AFFT-520/NIEBot/README.md

 # NIEBot
-A tool to help Bareclonian people get various immigration-related appointments via the Cita previa process.
+A tool to help Barcelonian people get various immigration-related appointments via the Cita previa process.

 ## Requirements
 1. A Windows or Linux PC.